Professional development in 140 characters or less

 How tech-savvy do you need to be to join a Twitter chat?
 Kathy Mears states: “You need to know how to use your phone, and that’s about it.”
 Chat participants are always helpful, and you’ll learn as you go along.

 Twitter chats don’t take place in a special chat room or in an online gathering space like GoToWebinar.
 They’re right there in your Twitter stream.
 To follow and participate in a Twitter chat, search for the hashtag of the chat to see all the tweets that contain the same hashtag.
 Be sure that your tweets during the chat also contain the hashtag, or they won’t be seen by all chat participants.
-(See the sidebar for more Twitter-chat tips!)
+See the FAQ below for more Twitter-chat tips!

 Topics for #CatholicEdChat are announced each Friday and vary widely from week to week.
 Some popular past topics include liturgical seasons, Catholic Schools Week, leadership, Google, inclusion, professional development, Edcamps, blended Learning, classroom assessments, bearing witness, and STEM/STREAM.